MaorSaadia/SnapToSell/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Gemini AI Integration

+This project uses Google's Gemini Pro Vision API for analyzing product images and generating product descriptions.
+The integration provides:

+- Standard descriptive paragraphs
+- Bullet point feature lists
+- Social media copy for various platforms

+To use this feature:

+1. Upload a product image
+2. Enter the product name and category
+3. Select your preferred format
+4. Click "Generate Content"

 ## Learn More